-The proposed subdivision plan will consist of a mixed density residential development that includes single detached dwellings, semi-detached dwellings, on-street townhouse dwellings, a cluster townhouse block that will contain both stacked and traditional townhouse units, for a total of 223 units.
+The proposed subdivision plan will consist of a mixed density residential development that includes single detached dwellings, semi-detached dwellings, on-street townhouse dwellings, a cluster townhouse block that will contain stacked townhouse units, for a total of 234 units.
 The plan will also include a neighbourhood park, two stormwater management facilities, a trail system, walkway and open space.